Injunctions in Civil Litigation: Understanding the Rules

 Irreparable loss: Loss that could be measured in terms of money, could not be termed as "irreparable loss".
 [2000 PLD 4 PESH]

-As plaintiffs claimed damages against defendant through the suit, the same had established that money was adequate relief for them and the agreement was incapable of being specifically performed, therefore, no injunction could be granted by the court on the basis of the agreement.
-Injunction under S.54 of Specific Relief Act, 1877, could be granted if it was proved to the court that no standard existed for the calculation of damages suffered by the party to the contract and that pecuniary compensation could not be obtained.
+As plaintiffs claimed damages against the defendant through the suit, the same had established that money was adequate relief for them and the agreement was incapable of being specifically performed, therefore, no injunction could be granted by the court on the basis of the agreement.
+An injunction under S.54 of the Specific Relief Act, 1877, could be granted if it was proved to the court that no standard existed for the calculation of damages suffered by the party to the contract and that pecuniary compensation could not be obtained.
 Plaintiffs claimed damages in the suit and the same had shown that loss if any suffered by plaintiffs could be ascertained in terms of money and, therefore, plaintiffs were not entitled for grant of injunction.
 [2010 MLD 518 Karachi]

 Balance of convenience: